Splash, Suntan And Snorkel Key Largo At Upper Keys Beaches

 Cannon Beach gets its name from cannon placed at the Pennekamp Park entrance along with the cannon on it's beach.

 Small in size, this is still quite a lovely man made Key Largo beach with its white coral sand.
 You can enjoy the view of a 17th century shipwreck replica about 100 feet from shore.
 Florida Keys snorkeling is very popular here as well, and you can snorkel or swim in the calm waters in the lagoon.
-The water at Cannon Beach is also conducive for small children being able to enjoy the day, wading and playing.
+The water at Cannon Beach is also conducive for small children being able to enjoy the day, wading and playing with their beach toys.

 Cannon Beach is one of the Upper Keys beaches you'll want to spend time at.